-If the SCRIPT command works with your hardware, you may make a transcript of the story as follows:
+If the SCRIPT command works with your hardware configuration, you may make a transcript as you go along.

-- Connect the printer and turn it on.
-Make sure it is on-line. - 2.
-Load the master disk as described in Section II. - 3.
-Type SCRIPT to start the transcript.
-You can do this at any point in the story.
-Do not type SCRIPT if the printer is not connected or if it is turned off (the story will lock up and you will have to start over). - 4.
-A message will appear asking you to enter the slot number (1-7) in which your printer card is installed.
-Do not enter a slot number unless a printer card is in the slot. - 5.
-Type UNSCRIPT to stop the transcript.
-The SCRIPT and UNSCRIPT commands may be used as often as desired as long as the printer is left on-line.
+1. To start the transcript at any time, make sure the printer is ready (plugged in and online), then type SCRIPT at the prompt (>).
+Do not type SCRIPT if the printer is not connected or if it is turned off (the story will lock up and you will have to start over).

+2. A message will appear asking you to enter the slot number (1-7) in which your printer card is installed.
+The slot number on an Apple IIc is the port number, which should be "1."
+Do not enter a slot number unless a printer card is in the slot.

+To stop the transcript, type UNSCRIPT.
+SCRIPT and UNSCRIPT may be used as often as desired.